The Turkish currency is collapsing. What is the impact ? - ExBulletin

 Economists say rising borrowing costs are dampening inflation, which has risen around the world as the economy recovers from the coronavirus pandemic, but is particularly acute in Turkey due to the country’s unorthodox policies. government.

 A devout Muslim, whose religion considers usury to be a sin, Erdogan has described interest rates as the mother and father of all evil.
 He sacked three central bank governors who opposed a rate cut.
-In another upheaval, Erdogan on Thursday appointed a new Minister of Finance considered favorable to the trend of low lending rates, causing the lira to fall slightly.
+In another shake up, Erdogan on Thursday appointed a new finance minister seen as supportive of pushing low lending rates down, causing the pound to drop slightly.

 With the new economic model, we are pushing back the policy of attracting money with high interest rates.
 We support production and exports with low interest, Erdogan said this week.